ardifirmansyah/Timtam/README.md

-This project is my college task for Object Oriented Programming in Java about Team Management
+This project is my college task for Object Oriented Programming in Java about Sport Team Management